StephenDaDev/modmailfaq/README.md

 # modmailfaq
-Home of infamous Modmail FAW
+Home of infamous Modmail FAQ

+Contributions are welcomed and greatly appreciated